 By Todd Carroll

-For more exclusive stories on tuning skis, visit the Premium section of SkiRacing.com: http://www.skiracing.com/premium
+For more exclusive tips on maintaining ski equipment, visit the Premium section of SkiRacing.com: http://www.skiracing.com/premium